martinjc/cmt112/part-3/labs/server.md

 ## Lab Exercise: Server Side JavaScript

+!> Before you start on today's Lab Exercise, please take 5 minutes to complete the mid-module feedback form here: http://bit.ly/cmt112-mmf.
+This is completely anonymous, but will help me to continue improving this module.
+I will look at the responses to the form and discuss them with you at the contact session in Week 9.

 We are now going to start having a look at using JavaScript on the server using [NodeJS](https://nodejs.org/en/).
 [Node](https://nodejs.org/en/about/) is basically a JavaScript engine (the [V8 engine](https://en.wikipedia.org/wiki/Chrome_V8)), but instead of running inside a web browser, it runs on the command line, and includes a lot of handy JavaScript modules for doing certain tasks (like reading and writing files, or running servers).

 !> Node should already be installed on your lab machine.
 If you get an error message when trying to run node stating `command not found` try another lab machine.